brpeterman/twitch-gpm/README.md

 * !help - Display commands
 * !song - Search for a song to play and queue it up
 * !next - Display the next song in the request queue
+* !playing - Display the song that is currently playing